Ringwood

 Ringwood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ringwood's dwelling structure, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 87.2% houses and 12.8% other dwellings.
-Home ownership in Ringwood stood at 27.2%, with mortgaged properties at 32.9% and rented dwellings at 39.9%.
-The median monthly mortgage repayment in Ringwood was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $381 compared to Melbourne metro's $2,000 and $385 respectively.
-Nationally, Ringwood's mortgage repayments exceed the Australian average of $1,863, and rents surpass the national figure of $375.
+Ringwood's dwelling structure, as per the latest Census, was 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 87.2% houses and 12.8% other dwellings.
+Home ownership in Ringwood stood at 27.2%, with mortgaged dwellings at 32.9% and rented ones at 39.9%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average.
+The median weekly rent was $381, compared to Melbourne metro's $385.
+Nationally, Ringwood's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing